joaomajesus/rss-redis-socketio-pubsub/README.md

 This app pools a RSS feed, stores the articles on Redis and pushes them to web client subscribers using Socket.io.

 The default page (index.html) has a textbox to enter the RSS feed and a start and stop buttons.
-The subscriber.html page simply shows the list of articles with the time and title/link.
+The subscriber.html page just shows a simple list of articles with the time and title/link.

 ##References